Vivallo04/Vivallo04/README.md

         int maxReach = 0;

         for (int i = 0; i < nums.Length; i++) {
-            // If the current index is beyond the maximum reachable index, return false if (i > maxReach) {
+            if (i > maxReach) {
                 return false;
             }

-            // Update the maximum reachable index at each step maxReach = Math.Max(maxReach, i + nums[i]);
+            maxReach = Math.Max(maxReach, i + nums[i]);

-            // If the maximum reachable index is greater than or equal to the last index, return true if (maxReach >= nums.Length - 1) {
+            if (maxReach >= nums.Length - 1) {
                 return true;
             }